andreasjost/CI-MS3-Software-Forum/attachments/testing.md

 - Defined a maxlength attribute in HTML textareas and text input fields

-Corrected issue: Show warning modal (frontent/js) when user enters too many charactes
+Corrected issue: Show warning modal (frontent/js) when user enters too many characters

 ><img src="warning-sign.png" alt="warning sign" width="20"/> After dismissing the error message when no os/platform was selected in the search-area, the select-popup closes.
 It needs to stay open.